junlimfe/Capstone3/README.md

 * **pyLDAvis:** Visualizing topics
+LDA(Latent Dirichlet Allocation) assumes documents produced from a specific topic follow their own probability distribution of words.
+Given a dataset of documents, LDA backtracks and analyzes the underlying words discribution to figure out what topics would create those documents.
+Here I use the popular pyLDAvis to present 10 topics embedded in transcripts data.
 ![LDA Visualization](./Figure/pyLDAvis.png)

 * **t-SNE:** Visualizing topics

 ![t-SNE Visualization](./Figure/t-sne.png)

 * **Distribution of sentiment scores:** Visualizing distribution of sentiment scores